-- Traditional Wizardly Attire: Wizards are known for wearing long robes, especially in blue or grey, and pointed hats, often floppy and without brims.
+- Traditional Wizardly Attire: Wizards are known for wearing long robes, especially in blue, grey, or purple, and pointed hats, often floppy and sometimes without a brim.
+Occasionally these will have stars or other mystical designs on them.
 Sometimes the hat is omitted, but rarely the robe.
-If male (and they very often are — see below), they also have a long Wizard Beard that's usually white.
+If male (and they very often are — see below), they also have a long Wizard Beard, usually white.

-- Carry a Magic Staff: Wizards are known for carrying staffs which they use as a device to aid in casting spells and for a walking stick.
-They are heavily associated with wizards over any other type of magic user.
+- Carry a Magic Staff: Wizards are known for carrying staffs, both for Mundane Utility and as a focus or aid in casting spells.
+Staffs are more closely associated with wizards than with any other magic-users.

-- Wizardry: Wizards practice wizardry specifically as their type of magic which tends to have to do with cosmic energy and powers through intensive study of arcane knowledge.
-They are often seen reading the stars and tapping into the energy of the earth directly, casting spells with runes or magic words, or pure thought.
+- Wizardry: Wizards practice wizardry specifically as their type of magic.
+While every work has its own definitions and limitations, wizardry can generally be defined as a form of 'high' magic with many possible applications, usually tapping universal forces as a result of intensive study.
+They are often seen reading the stars and/or tapping into natural energies: and casting spells with runes or magic words.
 Wizards appear to have been somewhat based on Druids and ascetic Hermits but are not directly comparable.
-They may have a personal Spell Book, but more likely they have an entire library of gathered knowledge.
-The most powerful wizards may call themselves Archmage.
+Books of lore — whether a single tome or an entire library — are a frequent fixture.

 - Wizardly Habits: Wizards are very often solitary folk who live alone in far off, difficult to reach places, studying in seclusion.
 They also tend to live in tall towers, the better to be closer to the stars.
 They have been known to enjoy Walking the Earth, however, and people seem to stumble upon them at random... or is it fate?
-They also tend to have apprentices hanging around.
+Since wizardry is a studied art rather than a spontaneous talent, wizards tend to have The Apprentice hanging around.
 A Wizard can be a Court Mage but even then they tend to have their own areas and act aloof.
-If they have a pet, it's usually a bird of some kind, like a crow or owl.
+While 'familiars' are more often associated with witches or demonologists, wizards do tend to keep a pet — the most frequent choice is a bird associated with cleverness or wisdom, such as a crow or owl.
 A degree of eccentricity is quite common, be it real or feigned, which masks the wizard's considerable power.

-- Association with Age and Wisdom: Wizards are usually very old, the implication being that it takes one that amount of time studying before one can really be considered a true wizard, fit to master the secrets of the universe.
-Sometimes these wizards cast illusions to appear old, if they aren't, so they're more respected.
-Furthermore it's common that Wizards Live Longer than most other people, even most other magic uses, for which this is common.
-Wizards are known for being very wise, and 'wizard' actually comes from the word 'wise'.
-They often act as advisers to very important people, like royalty, and mentors to heroes.
+- Association with Age and Wisdom: Wizards are usually very old, the implication being that it takes one that much time studying before one can really be considered a true wizard, fit to master the secrets of the universe.
+Sometimes younger wizards will even use illusion or disguise to appear old, to gain respect.
+Furthermore it's common for wizards to have unusual longevity, even most other magic users, so that the average wizard ends up being much older than the average non-wizard.
+Wizards are known for being very wise—'wizard' actually comes from the word 'wise'.
+They often act as advisers to very important people, like royalty, and as mentors to heroes.

 - While they are actually scientists, the men of Weatheria in One Piece look the part, with dark-colored robes, pointy hats, long beards and all.
 In addition, their leader Haredas dresses in the classic midnight blue scheme.
 The way they can freely control the weather around them can give off the impression they're magical though.